Enter your ZIP to find local pros.

 Imported walnut$11 to $20High end

 Red oak is the most common domestic hardwood used for flooring.
-It usually costs $5 to $10 per square foot for materials and is easy to find through most flooring contractors.
+It typically costs $5 to $10 per square foot for materials and is available through most flooring contractors, making it the standard benchmark for cost comparisons.

 Solid vs. Engineered Hardwood: How Do Costs Compare?

-Solid hardwood is milled from a single piece of wood and costs $4 to $15 per square foot for materials, with premium and exotic species reaching $20 or more.
-It can be sanded and refinished multiple times over its lifespan and is the more common choice for above-grade installations.
+Solid hardwood is milled from a single piece of wood, with premium and exotic species reaching $20 or more per square foot.
+It is the more common choice for above-grade installations and carries the highest refinishing potential — most solid floors can be sanded and refinished five to 10 times.

 Engineered Hardwood Floor